iancoleman/BitcoinArmory-Daemon/README.md

 Now any client can access through jsonrpc.
 See [https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)] for examples of how to run a json-rpc client.

+The default port for the rpc server is 7070, and can be changed in armory-daemon.py

 Available Methods
 -----------------
 `getbalance()`